 What you can do if you don't agree with our decision

-The scheme is discretionary and there is no legislative right of appeal.
-You may request a review if you disagree with the award.
+The scheme is discretionary and there is no law giving the right to appeal.
+You may request a review if you disagree.

-- The HELP budget is exhausted.
-Funds will be monitored on a monthly basis and will be declined if the monthly limit is reached.
+- the Help budget is used up.
+Funds are monitored and requests will be declined if the monthly limit is reached.

-- You have applied within the previous 12 months and have been awarded a payment (by Cheshire West and Chester Council, the Department for Works and Pensions or any other Local Authority).
+- you have applied within the previous 12 months and have been awarded a payment by us or another council

-The request will be reviewed by a more senior officer who will confirm the outcome of the review in writing, usually within one calendar month of the request being received.
+The request will be reviewed by a more senior officer who will tell you the outcome of the review in writing, usually within one calendar month of the request being received.

-The decision is final and binding although any complaints regarding the way the application process has been dealt with should be made in writing to Cheshire West and Chester’s corporate complaints team.
+The decision is final and binding although any complaints regarding the way the application process has been dealt with should be made in writing to the corporate complaints team.